Head of School: Mr. Jamie Griffin, effective July 1, 2021

 Daily chapel services offered in the Episcopal tradition of welcoming students of all religious backgrounds

 All students at every level give back to the community in many ways — by mentoring and tutoring at nearby schools, raising money for important causes, and volunteering for local non-profits and organizations.
-The Class of 2017 worked with more than 33 non-profit organizations and service programs, giving back more than 2,250 hours to the community.
+The Class of 2021 worked with more than 50 non-profit organizations and service programs, giving back more than 3,676 hours to the community during their high school career.

 After-school care is available for all lower and middle school students until 6 p.m., Monday through Friday.